sds/haml-lint/lib/haml_lint/linter/README.md

 HAML gracefully handles string interpolation in static text, so you don't need to work with Ruby strings in order to use interpolation.

+## ViewLength

+Keep view templates to a manageable length.

+Large views can be split into separate partials.

+Presentation logic can be extracted to a view helper, presenter or decorator.

+Domain logic can be extracted to a model or service object.